 Does it matter what kind of rose petals I use?

-Yes — the notes specify using organic rose petals for the best flavor, and the recipe itself calls for fresh, crisp, pink organic rose petals (the author used Nevado Roses USDA organic petals).
+Yes — use organic rose petals for the best flavor.
+I used fresh, crisp, pink organic rose petals (Nevado Roses USDA organic petals).
 Non-organic roses are typically treated with pesticides that are not safe to eat, so organic edible roses are essential here, not just a preference.

 Should I toast the pine nuts before blending?

-The main recipe uses the 1/2 cup of pine nuts raw, but the notes specifically mention that lightly toasting them before adding to the processor will give you a nuttier, deeper flavor.
-Toasting is optional but recommended if you prefer more pronounced nuttiness in the finished pesto.
+The main recipe uses the 1/2 cup of pine nuts raw, but I recommend lightly toasting them before adding to the processor — it gives you a nuttier, deeper flavor.
+Toasting is optional but worth it if you prefer more pronounced nuttiness in the finished pesto.

 How can I serve this rose pesto beyond crackers?

-The article offers two serving suggestions: as an appetizer on hard crackers, or tossed with fresh pasta for a summery main course.
-The pesto stores in an airtight container in the refrigerator for up to a week, so you can make a batch and use it both ways across multiple meals.
+I love it two ways: as an appetizer on hard crackers, or tossed with fresh pasta for a summery main course.
+Store it in an airtight container in the refrigerator for up to a week, so you can make a batch and use it both ways across multiple meals.